MCT-master/mct-master.github.io/_posts/2019-04-05-Thomas-Hermann.md

 ## Earcon
 Earcons are structured sounds that serve as index for abstract messages.
+For example, those who are using windows operating system may be aware of system sounds when starting the computer or getting some error messages, earcons are these type of sounds.
+Below is another similar kind of example

 <figure align="middle">
 <audio controls>
   <source src="/assets/sounds/SHB-S14.1.mp3" type="audio/wav" volume="0.2">
   Your browser does not support the audio element.
 </audio>
-  <figcaption><a href=" https://sonification.de/handbook/chapters/chapter14/#S14.2" target="_blank">Example S14.1: An Earcon representing a paint file</a></figcaption>
+  <figcaption><a href=" https://sonification.de/handbook/chapters/chapter14/#S14.2" target="_blank">Example S14.1: arcon representing a paint file</a></figcaption>
 <figcaption>Source: Hermann et. al., 2011</figcaption>
 </figure>

 ## Auditory Icons
 It can be defined as acoustic event markers whose meaning can be understood via an association process.
-It is easier to understand than earcons.
+It is easier to understand than earcons because unlike earcons, the sounds do not have abstract meaning.
+Auditory icons have an existing relationship between the sound and the information that it is providing.

 <figure align="middle">
 <audio controls>